aspnet/Blazor.Docs/docs/components/index.md

 ## Base class inheritance for a "code-behind" experience

-Blazor's Razor files (*\*.cshtml*) mix HTML markup and C# processing code in the same file.
+Blazor component files (*\*.cshtml*) mix HTML markup and C# processing code in the same file.
 The `@inherits` directive can be used to provide Blazor with a "code-behind" experience that separates component markup from processing code.

 The [sample app](https://github.com/aspnet/Blazor.Docs/tree/master/docs/components/common/samples/) shows how a component can inherit a base class, `BlazorRocksBase`, to provide the component's properties and methods.